 And there are a couple I can name that are critical to us getting to the bottom.

-Uh Abigail Grace, Sean Misgo, they were involved in the U.S. Ukraine affairs, and uh they worked with Vice President Biden on different matters involving the Ukraine.
+And they worked with Vice President Biden on different matters involving the Ukraine.

-They worked with Brennan and Masters, they have absolutely critical information about certain things.
+They have absolutely critical information about circumstances.

-And I don't know if there's something that has shifted in the House because if you know I've been so critical over these many years over Republicans and their weakness and their fecklessness and their inability to get things done, and they're all part of the swamp and they're afraid of their own shadow and no spine and no backbone.
+And I don't know if there's something that has shifted in the House because if you know, I've been so critical over these many years over Republicans and their weakness and their fecklessness and their inability to get things done.

-And I don't know, maybe maybe look, Kevin McCarthy was a very interesting sign when he moved over Jim Jordan over to the uh shift show to let Jim Jordan do what he does best, and he played a powerful role there.
+And I don't know, maybe, look, Kevin McCarthy was a very interesting sign when he moved over Jim Jordan over to the shift show to let Jim Jordan do what he does best.

 Every Republican on the same page.

-I'd even expect that Mitch McConnell behind the scenes is really probably in Mitt Romney's grill, saying, you know something?
+I'd even expect that Mitch McConnell behind the scenes is really probably in Mitt Romney's grill saying, you know something?

 There's nothing here.

-Are you going to let your your rage and hatred of all things Trump get in the way of constitutional order?
+Are you going to let your rage and hatred of all things Trump get in the way of constitutional order?

 Because that's what this all comes down to.

-Uh, are definitely two people, and that would be Doug Collins.
+And that would be Doug Collins.

-By the way, Governor Kemp of Georgia.
+By the way, Governor Kemp of Georgia, did you see Doug Collins today?

 Did you watch any of it today?